djangokit/djangokit/core/README.md

 # DjangoKit Core

-This package provides the Python code that implements the core functionality of DjangoKit.
+This package implements the core functionality of DjangoKit.

+TODO:

+For more information...